arnomoonens/yarll/README.md

 The following parts are combined to learn to act in the [Mountain Car environment](https://gym.openai.com/envs/MountainCar-v0):
 - Sarsa
 - Eligibility traces
-- EGreedy action selection policy
+- epsilon-greedy action selection policy
 - Function approximation using tile coding

 Example of a run after training with a total greedy action selection policy for 729 episodes of each 200 steps: